zenml-io/zenml/docs/book/platform-guide/set-up-your-mlops-platform/deploy-zenml/deploy-with-zenml-cli.md

 # The path to the ZenML server helm chart to use for deployment.
 helm_chart:

-# The tag to use for the ZenML server Docker image.
+# The repository and tag to use for the ZenML server Docker image.
+zenmlserver_image_repo: zenmldocker/zenml
 zenmlserver_image_tag: latest

 # Whether to deploy an nginx ingress controller as part of the deployment.